 Some are crops in different countries but here…I estimate that we probably have over 100 “non-native” wild edibles that we either spray with chemicals or uproot then throw away.
 Meanwhile we have people who can not afford organic food in Los Angeles – heck, some can not even afford food.
 Food waste may be a trendy term but nobody is looking at the obvious.
 We are surrounded by it!”

-OK, this is not a traditional pesto, it would probably make a nonna purse her lips.
+This recipe is not a traditional pesto; it would probably make a nonna purse her lips and roll her eyes.
 Even so, wild green pestos are great at capturing the flavours of spring and adding a nutritional punch to your day.

 You need a LOT of leafy greens to make a small phytonutrient-dense jar of pesto.
-A little goes a long way, pesto showcases some of the beautiful peppery and aromatic greens.
+A little goes a long way.
+The pesto really does showcase some of the beautiful peppery and aromatic greens.

 Peppery greens you might find are rocket, watercress and nasturtium.
 More aromatic greens include fennel and other traditional culinary herbs.
-Peppery and aromatic greens are great to mix in with more bland greens such as chickweed and mallows or bitter greens such as dandelion.
+Peppery and aromatic greens are great to mix in with more bland greens such as chickweed and mallows or bitter greens such as dandelion, to boost flavour.

 - a spread or a dip